hanabi/hanabi.github.io/misc/group-goals.md

 The *H-Group* is a loose collection of around 100-200 people who all love Hanabi, share the same conventions, and play pick-up games together.

-As a group, we are always welcoming of new people that want to give our way-of-playing a try.
+As a group, we are always welcoming of new people that want to give our way of playing the Hanabi a try.
 With that said, we do not want to take-in just anybody.
 We take Hanabi very seriously, so **inclusiveness comes secondary to keeping our pick-up games of a high quality**.

 <br />